Global existence for the 2D incompressible isotropic elastodynamics for small initial data: Preliminary

 Since the size of initial data is $\epsilon_0$, from the continuity of solution, we know the existence of $T>0$ in above bootstrap assumption.
 In later context, without further annotations, the solution is considered in the time interval $[0,T] $ and satisfies above estimate.
-In the sense of decay rate, we will call $\phi_0$ itself as a quadratic term.

 In section \ref{energyestimate}, we will prove the following proposition, \begin{proposition}[Energy estimate] Under the bootstrap assumption \textup{(\ref{smallness})}, we have

 \end{proposition} \begin{proof} It follows from the result of Lemma \ref{remainderestimate2} directly. \end{proof}